teijuan/dg/src/site/notes/dg/About_Me.md

 Drawing is my main activity, but I also have hobbies, like gaming and composing dance music.

 And there are many other things that I'd like to learn and practice someday, many of them related to drawing, but have no plans for them yet, like playing guitar and keyboard.

-[[dg/Softwares|These are the softwares]] that I use during my whole day, for both art'workflow and personal life.